RichardSobreiro/article-strangle-legacy-system/Part I.md

 <font size='6'>_Don't start by creating a new table schema._</font>

-There is no single rule about how we should carry on a complex undertaking like the migration from an on-premise monolithic architecture to a reactive microservice architecture on a cloud infrastructure.
+There is no single rule about how we should carry out a complex undertaking like the migration from an on-premise monolithic architecture to a reactive microservice architecture on a cloud infrastructure.
 Anyway, for sure one should not think that a new table schema is a good starting point.

 In this article, we will focus on creating a Domain-Driven Design model.
 I will not dive into the important steps that for sure people involved with the design of the modernization strategy should take care of, like the business model canvas for the current state and the desired state.
 Having a clear understanding of the business is critical to a successful domain discovery.

-Assuming that the we already possess a foundational understanding of the business strategy the target architecture design process can begin.
+Assuming that we already possess a foundational understanding of the business strategy the target architecture design process can begin.

 ## The Use Case